Militore/tools/README.md

 A collection of small simple tools written by me, also an experiment on the githubs README functionality.

 ## Quick tools description
-pwd.exe - password generator written in C++
+pwd.exe - password generator written in C++ <br />
-merge-lines.py - removes unnecessary separations and - that are copied when you try to copy text from pdf.
+merge-lines.py - removes unnecessary separations and - that are copied when you try to copy text from pdf.  <br />
-format-any.py - has different format settings for specific usage from text: Extract dois, Remove any first numerations, Clear copied emails from Yandex
+format-any.py - has different format settings for specific usage from text: Extract dois, Remove any first numerations, Clear copied emails from Yandex  <br />

 ## Getting Started